keithbuhler/keithbuhler.github.io/research.md

 I'm especially interested in the neo-Aristotelians: Elizabeth Anscombe, Iris Murdoch, Alasdair MacIntre, Philippa Foot, John McDowell, Rosalind Hursthouse, Martha Nussbaum, and Michael Thompson (among others).

-You can read more about my [dissertation research](/fun/phd) here.
+You can read more about my [dissertation progress](/fun/phd) here.

 ### Papers ###
 See my [Academia.edu profile](https://uky.academia.edu/KeithBuhler) for some of my papers.
+These are mostly on philosophy of mind, but one is on metaphysics and two on philosophy of religion.

 ### Research Statement ##
 *Coming soon.*

-### Philosophy Bio ###
-I discovered philosophy through studying history.
-While my current research focuses on contemporary analytic virtue ethics, this introduction has left an indelibly mark on my approach to philosophical issues.

-The Torrey Honors Institute in CA forced me to read the "great books", including philosopy, literature, science, history, theology, and more.
-So my bias is toward "classics" like Plato's *Republic*, the *Tao Te Ching*, and Aquinas *Summa Theologica*.
-Of contemporary philosophers, I admire Thomas Nagel, Alasdair MacIntyre, Rosalind Hursthouse, Richard Swinburne, JP Moreland, Alan Gibbard, John McDowell, John Haldane, and Hilary Putnam, among others.

-I studied Plato for several years with Alfred Geier at the University of Rochester.
-He, more than anyone else, trained me in dialectical methodology or pedagogy.

-My advisor is David Bradshaw who works "on the ways that ancient Greek philosophy shaped medieval philosophy and religious thought, and how these, in turn, contributed to the formation of modernity."

-My research centers on questions of ethics relating to virtue on the one hand and metaphysical naturalism on the other hand.
-Virtue ethics has a long history, while metaphysical naturalism has only recently attained dominance.
-Can a metaphysical naturalist be a virtue ethicist?
-John McDowell is a "relaxed naturalist" but a critic of scientism.

 ### Graduate Coursework:
 2015 Ethical Naturalism (Dissertation research)